margooey/lapsus_rust/README.md

 # A WIP re-write of [Lapsus](https://github.com/margooey/Lapsus) in rust using various crates for Apple framework bindings.

+## What is it
+Lapsus is an application designed to emulate the feeling of using a trackball.
+It applies "momentum" to your cursor so that it glides (or slides) across the screen until slowly coming to a stop.
+Lapsus was born out of Magnes, which was an application designed to emulate the iPadOS cursor as a whole.

 ## Crates used:
 - cidre
 - core-graphics